 During the experiment, subjects sat in a comfortable chair, following the experiment instruction shown on a computer screen in front of them.
 Subjects were asked to perform isometric muscle contractions of different fingers or finger combinations following the experiment instructions shown in the sequence diagram of Fig. 2.
 During each trial, subjects had a 10-s pre-trial rest and then performed 8 task-rest pairs.
 Each task-rest pair consisted of a 3-s isometric contraction task and a 3-s rest.
 Ten repeated trials were performed.
 Subjects were required to inform the experiment assistant if they missed any task or performed a wrong task.
 To avoid the influence of disruption in performance caused by awareness of a wrong or missed task to successive tasks, the whole trial was removed from the dataset if one task was incorrect.
 On average, 9.25 out of 10 trials were performed correctly.
-Two independent sessions (session 1 and 2) with the same experimental procedures were performed several days (3-23 days, $9 \pm 6.67$ days on average) apart.
+Two independent sessions (session 1 and 2) with the same experimental procedures were performed several days (3-23 days, 9 ± 6.67 days on average) apart.
 Data acquired in sessions 1 and 2 were used as training and testing sets, respectively.
-In session 2, the electrode array was replaced, thus the effect of electrode shift on personal identification performance was also considered in this study.
+In session 2, the electrode array was replaced without referring to any picture of the electrode placement in session 1.
+Therefore, the effect of electrode shift on personal identification performance was considered in this study.